- Home

 -

 description—A brief explanation of what the entity represents.
 This helps the AI engine understand the purpose and usage of the parameter.
-A description that is concise as well as consistent with the agent's instructions and action description is recommended for better accuracy.
+A description that's concise and consistent with the agent's instructions and action description is good for better accuracy.

 -

 Validation is enforced by the platform for ‘type’ only.
-‘Description’ is not enforced for all entities but it is highly recommended that it’s added.
+‘Description’ isn't enforced for all entities but it's highly recommended that it’s added.
 Other useful keywords for entity metadata are:

 -